yhomarys-qa/qa-conduit-manual-testing/02-Test-Cases/Articles/New-Article/TC-006_Article_Title_Maximum_Length_Validation.md

-# TC-006 - Validação do Comprimento Máximo do Título do Artigo
+# TC-006 - Article Title Maximum Length Validation

-## Etapas
+## Steps
-1. Abra o aplicativo Conduit
+1. Open the Conduit application
-2. Faça login com credenciais válidas
+2. Log in with valid credentials
-3. Navegue até "Novo Artigo"
+3. Navigate to "New Article"
-4. Insira um título com mais de 240 caracteres
+4. Enter a title with more than 240 characters
-5. Preencha todos os outros campos obrigatórios com dados válidos
+5. Fill all other required fields with valid data
-6. Clique em "Publicar Artigo"
+6. Click on "Publish Article"

-## Resultado Esperado
+## Expected Result
 The system should display a validation error or prevent the entry of additional data.